Best small 4x4s to buy 2021

 - Fiat Panda 4x4

 - Dacia Duster

 - Peugeot 3008 Hybrid4

-Four-wheel drive versions of the Karoq are offered with a 187bhp 2.0-litre TSI petrol, a 148bhp 2.0-litre TDI diesel and another 2.0-litre TDI with 187bhp.
-None of these engines feel sluggish, offering plenty of punch for overtaking.
+Four-wheel drive versions of the Karoq are offered with a 187bhp 2.0-litre TSI petrol or a 148bhp 2.0-litre TDI diesel .
+Neither of these engines feel sluggish, offering plenty of punch for overtaking.

 You can have the Skoda Karoq in two-wheel drive and the benefit of that is greater fuel economy.
-But the four-wheel-drive 2.0-litre diesels still offer up to 47.1mpg on the combined WLTP cycle.
+But the four-wheel-drive 2.0-litre diesel still offers up to 47.9mpg on the combined WLTP cycle.

 Skoda has been on a roll with its SUVs lately with the larger Kodiaq gaining plaudits and the new Kamiq looking like a strong contender in the crossover class.
-The Karoq shouldn’t be forgotten about though and in Scout and Sportline trim, it offers plenty of equipment.
+The Karoq shouldn’t be forgotten about though and in SE L and Sportline trims, it offers plenty of equipment.
 Coupled with a tried and tested MQB chassis, the Karoq 4x4 should be on the list of anyone who needs a practical car with off-road capability.

 We like the Volvo XC40 so much we named it our Small Premium SUV of the Year in our 2018 New Car Awards.